 The Gas Giants and Their Moons Are Rich in Ice

-Saturn's Rings and Moons: Saturn's rings are one of the most remarkable features in the solar system.
-They are 155,000 miles (250,000 kilometers) or more in diameter and less than half a mile (one kilometer) thick!
-The rings are composed of particles ranging from the size of dust specks to large boulders, and they are more than 90% water ice!
+Saturn's Rings and Moons: Saturn's beautiful rings are 155,000 miles (250,000 kilometers) or more in diameter and less than half a mile (one kilometer) thick.
+The rings are made of particles ranging from the size of dust specks to large boulders, and they are more than 90% water ice!

-Enceladus caught the attention of scientists and the world with its spectacular geysers.
+Enceladus caught the attention of scientists and the world with its spectacular icy geysers.
 The Cassini spacecraft flew through a plume and sampled water vapor and ice particles and minor components of other molecules.
-Scientists suggest that the water collects in heated, pressurized chambers under Enceladus' surface and periodically erupts at the surface — an icy geyser.
+Scientists suggest that the water collects in heated, pressurized chambers under Enceladus' surface and periodically erupts at the surface.
 The material vented by Enceladus is what makes up an entire band of Saturn's rings (called the E ring)!

 Titan, the largest moon of Saturn, is a geologically complex body with a thick nitrogen-rich atmosphere.
 Far from the Sun, its temperatures remain at a chilly –290°F (–179°C).
 Titan has lakes of liquid hydrocarbons at its surface and a terrain that contains mountainous features composed of ice.
 Deposits of water ice and hydrocarbon ice occur at its surface.

-Comets have long elliptical orbits that carry them from the chilly outreaches well beyond Neptune to nearer our Sun.
-As comets approach the Sun (within about 280 million miles or 450 million kilometers), they heat up and their ice begins to sublimate — change from a solid directly to a gas.
+As comets approach our Sun [within about 450 million kilometers (280 million miles)], they heat up and the ice begins to sublimate, transforming from a solid into a gas.
 The gas and dust forms an “atmosphere” around the nucleus called a "coma."
-Material from the coma gets swept into tails that are millions of miles long.
+Material from the coma gets swept into the tail.